frank-xwang/RIDE-LongTailRecognition/MODEL_ZOO.md

 1. CE and Decouple: baseline results for cross-entropy and decouple (cRT/tau-norm/LWS)
 2. RIDE: ResNeXt50 backbone, 3 experts, without distillation, with EA
 2. RIDE + Distill: ResNeXt50 backbone, with distillation, with EA
-3. Teacher Model: ResNeXt50 backbone, 6 experts, without EA
+3. Teacher Model: ResNeXt50 backbone, 6 experts, without EA.
+Working as the teacher model when optimizing RIDE with knowledge distillation.

 <!--
 Directory name: